Generic Name: alglucosidase alfa (AL-gloo-KOE-si-dase)

 Brand Name: Examples include Lumizyme and Myozyme

-Myozyme may cause severe allergic reactions, including anaphylactic shock.
-These reactions have occurred while patients received their dose and within 3 hours after the infusion.
-Tell your health care provider immediately if you experience rash; hives; itching; fast or difficult breathing; chest pain or discomfort; tightness in the chest or throat; swelling of the mouth, face, lips, throat, or tongue; unusual hoarseness; back pain; bluish skin or nails; burning, numbness, or tingling; dizziness or light-headedness; fainting; fast, slow, or irregular heartbeat; feeling of being cold in the arms or legs; fever or feeling hot; flushing; nervousness; restlessness; seizures; severe headache; severe or unusual nausea; unusual sweating; unusually pale skin; or wheezing.
+Severe and sometimes life-threatening allergic reactions have happened with Myozyme.
+These reactions have happened while patients received their dose and up to 3 hours after the infusion.
+Tell your health care provider right away if you experience rash; hives; itching; fast or difficult breathing; chest pain or discomfort; tightness in the chest or throat; swelling of the mouth, face, lips, throat, or tongue; unusual hoarseness; back pain; bluish skin or nails; burning, numbness, or tingling; dizziness or light-headedness; fainting; fast, slow, or irregular heartbeat; feeling of being cold in the arms or legs; fever or feeling hot; flushing; nervousness; restlessness; seizures; severe headache; severe or unusual nausea; unusual sweating; unusually pale skin; or wheezing.
 Only use Myozyme where appropriate measures to treat a severe allergic reaction are available.

 Before using Myozyme, tell your doctor if you have heart problems or lung or breathing problems.
 Patients with either of these problems may be at risk for worsening of their condition due to infusion reactions.